kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 a partition.
 Should you decide to partition an existing dataset, the best course of action is to create a new partitioned dataset with the same schema as the existing dataset, and use MapReduce to convert the dataset in batch to the new format.
-It will be possible to remove partitions from a partitioned dataset in a future release, but today, they may only be added.
 A partitioned dataset can provide a list of partitions (described later).

 Upon creation of a dataset, a `PartitionStrategy` may be provided.
 A partition strategy is a list of one or more partition functions that, when applied to an attribute of an entity, produce a value used to decide in which partition an entity should be written.
-Different partition function implementations exist, each of which faciliates a different form of partitioning.
-The initial version of the library includes the identity and hash functions for use in partition strategies.
+Different partition function implementations exist, each of which facilitates a different form of partitioning.
+The library includes identity, hash, and date functions for use in partition strategies.

-While users are free to instantiate the `PartitionStrategy` class directly, its `Builder` greatly simpifies life.
+`PartitionStrategy` has a `Builder` interface to create partition strategy instances.

 _PartitionStrategy.Builder API_

-    Builder identity(String, int);
+    <S> Builder identity(String, Class<S>, int);
     Builder hash(String, int);
+    Builder year(String, String);
+    Builder month(String, String);
+    Builder day(String, String);
+    Builder hour(String, String);
+    Builder minute(String, String);

     PartitionStrategy get();